-The vegan revolution is here, and these iconic food brands are ready for it!
-We aren’t just talking vegan Babybel, either.
+The vegan revolution is here, and plant-based Hershey bars and Reese’s Peanut Butter Cups have joined the ranks alongside vegan Babybel!
 These companies have introduced products without cruelly obtained ingredients like milk stolen from caring mother cows, who often mourn the loss of their calves and call for them for days after being separated.
 Instead, the ingredients include delicious cruelty-free options like oats, nuts, and legumes.
 These brands have stepped up for animals and the planet by introducing vegan products.

 These mini, wax-wrapped cheese wheels first hit the scene in the 1970s.
 In 2021, the company introduced a vegan Babybel, so now everyone can enjoy the on-the-go snack without supporting the cruel dairy industry.

 The iconic Baileys brand, known for its Irish cream liqueur ditched dairy for its first vegan option.
 PETA hopes this almond milk–based liqueur is just the first of many cruelty-free products from the company.
 Fingers crossed for plant-based Irish Cream.

 Nondairy Ben & Jerry’s